bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 If private scalars are not reused in the Diffie-Hellman protocol, the security against side channel attacks is increased.
-Protocols which require contributory behavior such as TLS 1.2 and certain other protocols MUST check that the computed shared secret is not the identity, and if it is MUST signal failure.
+Protocols which require contributory behavior such as TLS 1.2 [TLS] and certain other protocols MUST check that the computed shared secret is not the identity, and if it is MUST signal failure.